 What are the differences between the beverage packages onboard Celebrity Cruises?
 Is it worth it to upgrade?
 How much does it cost?
 What other packages are available?
 These are very common questions and I will do my best to provide quick and easy answers.

-$69 per person per day
+$89 per person per day

 Can I upgrade from Classic to Premium?
 What is the cost?

-The current cost to upgrade is $14/day plus the 20% gratuity, which totals $16.80/person/day.
+The current cost to upgrade is $20/day plus the 20% gratuity, which totals $24/person/day.
+If upgrading prior to sailing, there will be a 5% savings or $18.99/day (per the website).
 We have done the math on previous cruises and the upgrade always pays itself off within the first few days.
 Remember, this covers WAY more than just alcohol!
 Fresh squeezed juice in the morning and premium bottles of water are worth it just by themselves!
 I’m not a water snob, but those aluminum cans they are currently using are dangerous!
 I’ve cut my hand several times trying to open them.

 Remember….you MUST upgrade prior to sailing in order to receive this discount!

-$16 per person per day
+$30 per person per day